Reference

 - One of the four maximally entangled two-qubit states (|Φ±⟩, |Ψ±⟩).
 The 'hello world' of entanglement. → See: Entanglement

-- Geometric representation of a single-qubit state as a point on the surface of a unit sphere.
+- Geometric representation of a single-qubit state as a point on the surface of a unit sphere; mixed states sit inside.

 - The postulate that the probability of measuring outcome |x⟩ from |ψ⟩ = Σ αx|x⟩ equals |αx|².